- ๐จ 2026.8: Comfort Braking โ Rolling Out NOW

 - Grok language rollout: English is most mature.
 German, French, Italian, and Dutch language support for Grok voice commands is rolling out progressively and may lag the initial vehicle update

 Tesla Oracle's coverage of the official release notes confirmed that 2026.2.6 is the version carrying Grok to EU-spec vehicles.
 If you haven't received it within 2โ3 weeks, the troubleshooting steps below should help.
+For full detail on Grok's European rollout timeline, supported hardware, and privacy settings, see the dedicated Grok AI Europe guide.

 How to Get Tesla Update 2026.2.6